Learn about the Inca concept of Pachakuti and how it relates to the age-old Andean festival Qoyllur Rit’i that takes place in Cusco.

 Examining the prophesy and meaning of Pachakuti

-None of the above is to be taken very seriously.
-Take it all with a pinch of salt, as much as you want.
-The truth is lost somewhere, and I my intentions by writing this are to share ancient Andean perspectives about an era of time.
+Take all of the above with a pinch of salt, as much as you want.
+The truth is lost somewhere, and my intentions with writing this are to share ancient Andean perspectives about an era of time.

 This article was previously published on the blog of Tata Mundo.

 Cover photo: Marco Simola